metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_backup_policy_v1alpha1_manifest.md

 Optional:

 - `connection_credential` (Attributes) Specifies the connection credential to connect to the target database cluster. (see [below for nested schema](#nestedatt--spec--targets--connection_credential))
+- `container_port` (Attributes) Specifies the container port in the target pod.If not specified, the first container and its first port will be used. (see [below for nested schema](#nestedatt--spec--targets--container_port))
 - `name` (String) Specifies a mandatory and unique identifier for each target when using the 'targets' field.The backup data for the current target is stored in a uniquely named subdirectory.
 - `pod_selector` (Attributes) Used to find the target pod.
 The volumes of the target pod will be backed up. (see [below for nested schema](#nestedatt--spec--targets--pod_selector))
 - `resources` (Attributes) Specifies the kubernetes resources to back up. (see [below for nested schema](#nestedatt--spec--targets--resources))